g0djan/readme/READ.md

 * `WALG_MYSQL_SSL_CA`

-To use SSL, a path to file with certificates should be set to this variable&
+To use SSL, a path to file with certificates should be set to this variable.

 Usage
 -----